Kinto/kinto.js/docs/hacking.md

 You can also grep to run a subset of tests that way:

     $ npm run tdd -- -g Api # only runs Api-related tests

+Of course, as for `npm test`, you can explictely pass the pass to the Kinto server `pserve` executable to use to execute integration tests:

+    $ KINTO_PSERVE_EXECUTABLE="/path/to/venv/bin/pserve" npm run tdd

 ## Generating dist files